 We customize the options we offer to your specific requests within the limitations of availability of volunteers for the learning stations.
 You should plan upon a minimum of 1 1/2 to 2 hours for your visit to the museum.

-We offer 2 sessions each day – 9:30 am and 12:30 pm.
-Fill out and submit the school tour/field trip request form to reserve a date.
+Fill out and submit the field trip/school tour request form to reserve a date.

-If you have any questions check out our FAQ page or contact us or give us a call 509.457.8735.
+If you have any questions check out our FAQ page or contact us or call us at 509.457.8735.

-While these programs are targeted at 3rd and 4th grade levels, we offer tours for adult groups, including developmentally disabled visitors, home schools, scouts, daycare, and other groups.
-Teachers, students, and families will find the Central Washington Agricultural Museum an exciting place for further explorations of the Yakima Valley and Central Washington.
-Most of the museum is ADA approved; however, there are some areas that are not yet complete.
+While these programs are targeted at traditional classroom schools, we offer tours for home schools, scouts, daycare, and other groups.
+Teachers, students, and families will find the Central Washington Agricultural Museum an exciting place for further explorations of the Yakima Valley and Central Washington history.
+Most of the museum is ADA approved; however, there are some areas that are not.